ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 ### Manually Reading and Writing to GPIO

-This tutorial section shows you how to perform manual reads and writes to GPIO during generation and display digital waveforms for the resulting GPIO timestamp data.
+This tutorial shows you how to perform manual reads and writes to GPIO during generation and display digital waveforms for the resulting GPIO timestamp data.
 > Note: The [Creating a TDMS File for the GPIO Tutorial](#creating-a-tdms-file-for-the-gpio-tutorial) section should be run prior to running the steps in this tutorial.

 1. Select the **GPIO** tab and make the following modifications.
     - Update the **GPIO to Display** array with the following settings.
         - At index 0 select **Ser0 GPIO** in the **GPIO Bank** control and set the **GPIO Number** to <font face = "courier new">0</font>.
-        - At index 1 select **Ser0 GPIO** in the **GPIO Bank** control and set the **GPIO Number** to <font face = "courier new">3</font>.

-        > Setting these values enables display of GPIO traffic for GPIO line 0 and line 3 on the SO0 channel.
+        > Setting these values enables display of GPIO traffic for GPIO line 0 on the SO0 channel.
+Optionally add any additional GPIO lines to display.
         >
         > The **GPIO to Display** control specifies GPIO lines to display on the GPIO Timestamps Waveform after the acquisition completes.
 Timestamps for GPIO lines not included in the **GPIO to Display** array are logged, but not displayed.